finos/common-domain-model/documentation/source/contribution.rst

 * Prohibited changes:

   * Change to the structure (e.g. the attributes of a data type or the inputs of a function) or removal of any model element
-  * Change to the name of any model element (e.g., types, attributes, enums, functions or reporting rules)
+  * Change to the name of any model element (e.g. types, attributes, enums, functions or reporting rules)
   * Change to any condition or cardinality constraint that makes validation more restrictive
   * Change to the DSL that results in any existing expression becoming invalid
   * Change to the DSL that results in change to any of the generated code's public interfaces

 * Allowed changes:

-  * Change that relax conditions or cardinality constraints
+  * Change that relaxes any condition or cardinality constraint
-  * Changes to synonym that improve mapping coverage
+  * Change to any synonym that improves, or at least does not degrade, the mapping coverage
   * Addition of new examples or test packs
-  * Addition of new data types, attributes, enumerations, rules or functions?
+  * Addition of new data types, attributes, enumerations, rules or functions - TBD?

 Exceptions on backwards compatibility may be granted for emergency bug fixes following decision from the relevant governance body.

+Version Availability
+^^^^^^^^^^^^^^^^^^^^

+Several versions of the CDM will be made available concurrently, with the dual objective of:

+* Fostering a continued, rapid change development that involves contribution from the industry community
+* Offering a stable and well-supported production environment for consumers of the model

 .. _design-principles: